quozd/awesome-dotnet/README.md

 * [EmbedIO](https://github.com/unosquare/embedio) - Web server built on Mono and cross-platform
 * [GenHTTP](https://github.com/Kaliumhexacyanoferrat/GenHTTP) - A lightweight, embeddable web server for quickly creating REST APIs
 * [SimpleW](https://github.com/stratdev3/SimpleW) - Simple Web Server, build your RestAPI, fast, lightweight and cross-platform.
-* [XSP](https://github.com/mono/xsp) - Mono's ASP.NET hosting server.
-This module includes an Apache Module, a FastCGI module that can be hooked to other web servers as well as a standalone server used for testing (similar to Microsoft's Cassini)

 ## WebSocket

-* [Fleck](https://github.com/statianzo/Fleck) - Fleck is a WebSocket server implementation in C#.
-Branched from the Nugget project
 * [SignalR](https://github.com/SignalR/SignalR) - Library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications
 * [SuperSocket](https://github.com/kerryjiang/SuperSocket) - SuperSocket is a light weight extensible socket application framework
 * [Websocket-Sharp](https://github.com/sta/websocket-sharp) - A C# implementation of the WebSocket protocol client and server
-* [WebSocket4NET](https://archive.codeplex.com/?p=websocket4net) - WebSocket client for .NET 2.0+, Xamarin, Mono, Silverlight, Windows Phone, & WinRT
 * [Crossertech](https://crosser.io/) - Provides a great set of tools for you to build real-time applications on the Microsoft.NET plattform and much more. **[$]**
-* [WampSharp](https://github.com/Code-Sharp/WampSharp) - A C# implementation of [The Web Application Messaging Protocol](https://wamp-proto.org/) - a protocol that provides messaging patterns of Remote Procedure Calls and Publish/Subscribe over WebSockets.
-* [NetGain](https://github.com/StackExchange/NetGain) - A high performance WebSocket server library powering Stack Overflow.
-* [Websockets.PCL](https://github.com/NVentimiglia/Websockets.PCL) - WebSockets.PCL is a portable class library, profile 259, C# WebSocket implementation.
 * [Websocket.Client](https://github.com/Marfusios/websocket-client) - A multiplatform wrapper over native C# class ClientWebSocket with built-in reconnection and error handling.

 ## Windows Services

-* [TopShelf](https://github.com/Topshelf/Topshelf) - An easy service hosting framework for building Windows services using .NET

 ## WPF